SCPudjo/Movement_AI/README.md

 Boid Flocking: Simulation of the flocking behaviour of birds.
 Based on the artificial life program developed by Craig Reynolds.
-An exmaple of emergent behaviour arising from a simple set of rules:
+An example of emergent behaviour arising from a simple set of rules:

     Separation: steer to avoid crowding local flockmates
     Alignment: steer towards the average heading of local flockmates